 The one with yellow-orange leaves receives full sun and poor soil.

 Aeonium arboreum ‘Zwartkop’ (Black Rose)

-The first one has deep purple leaves.
-The leaves get lighter and greener the more water and shade it receives.
+The second photo shows leaves get lighter and greener the more water and shade it receives.

 The last one was taken after a very rainy winter season.
 The plant has turned more green and has lost its darker purplish pigmentation.

-All three are healthy and happy plants, stressed or not.
+All plants are healthy and happy, stressed or not.